Smart businesses are seeing the value of Facebook and want to know how to grow your Facebook Page.

 Graph Search result with check-ins of friends listed.

 If your Facebook Page URL still has “pages” and a set of numbers in it, it’s time to move up to a custom URL!
+This is a no-brainer for those that want to grow your Facebook Page.

 You can customize your Page web address by selecting a unique username that contains letters or numbers but no dashes, etc. Your Facebook URL can be changed only once, after it is originally set, so choose wisely.